 The course content undergoes continuous revision and is presented on a 3-year rotational basis only interrupted by journal clubs, case presentations and guest lecturers.
 The hours dedicated to the topics may vary, but do fulfil the requirement recommended by the Erasmus project.
 (Am J Orthod Dentofac Orthop 1996;110:101-107).

 Evaluation for each course is conducted at the end of each semester.
 The final examination for the fulfillment of the requirements of the Specialty in Orthodontics requires the presentation of ten cases in addition to a two-hour oral exam.

 Conditions of Admission

-Admission to the programme requires a dental degree from a recognized institution, authorisation for independent work as a dentist and two years of clinical experience with a minimum of one year full-time (1440 hours) in the fields of community and pediatric dentistry.
+Admission to the programme requires a dental degree from a recognized institution, authorisation for independent work as a dentist and two years of clinical experience (2880 hours) with a minimum of one year full-time (1440 hours) in pediatric dentistry.
 Admission to the programme is limited to two or three dentists per year, who are selected upon evaluation of their qualifications.

 Please enclose the following documents in your application: